metablaster/WindowsFirewallRuleset/Docs/MonitoringFirewall.md

 ![Alternate text](Screenshots/mTail.png)

-- Default mTail does not have special firewall coloring, those colors you see in the screenshot are custom made, you can get this configuration from `Config\mTail` folder inside repository, the config file is named `mtail_CC.ini`, just place it next to mTail executable, restart mTail and open firewall log, which is by default placed into `C:\Windows\System32\LogFiles\Firewall\pfirewall.log\`
+- Default mTail does not have special firewall coloring, those colors you see in the screenshot are custom made, you can get this configuration from `Config\mTail` directory in repository, the config file is named `mtail_CC.ini`, just place it next to mTail executable, restart mTail and open firewall log, which is by default placed into `C:\Windows\System32\LogFiles\Firewall\pfirewall.log\`